Our Ten’s List: Top Ten Creepy Clown Movies

 We go into much more depth in Neil’s review here, but Tim Curry’s portrayal of Pennywise is the definitive killer clown in cinema.
 It is the yard stick by which all other red-nosed, frizzy-rainbow-haired psychopaths measure their obnoxiously large shoes.

-The costume and teeth are creepy enough to win most terrifying clown contests, but it’s Curry’s ability to truly channel the inner sociopath that makes for a unbelievably haunting experience that will stay with you for years.
-Every line he delivers practically drips menace and insanity.
+The costume and teeth are creepy enough to win most terrifying clown contests, but it’s Curry and Skarsgard’s ability to truly channel the inner sociopath that makes for a unbelievably haunting experience that will stay with you for years.
+Every line that is delivered practically drips menace and insanity.

-If you haven’t seen It, then grab a posse of your childhood friends, load your slingshots with silver ammunition, and head back to Derry to check this monster out.
+If you haven’t seen It (either of them), then grab a posse of your childhood friends, load your slingshots with silver ammunition, and head back to Derry to check this monster out.
 But bring your swim-shorts, cause we ALL float down here…